 Jill Fite grew up in Hobart, Oklahoma, where she was introduced to handbells in 1975.
 She rang in her church bell choir for only a few months before leaving for college.
 She earned bachelor and master degrees in geology and a master degree in education while focusing on being a military spouse, a mother, working in research, and teaching.
 Jill found her ringing passion at the First United Methodist Church in Springfield, VA.
 After five years there, where she attended handbell festivals, participated in her first ensemble and rang in Distinctly Bronze, she retired to her hometown determined to reintroduce handbells to the community.
 She became the handbell director at the church where she first rang.
 She currently directs a church choir, community choir, ensemble, and teaches children’s chime classes.
 Jill and her husband Pat raise cattle, grow fruits and vegetables, and have two grown sons.

-Jeremy Springer, Publications & Social Media – Contact Jeremy
+Vacant, Publications & Social Media – Contact Vacant

 Kari Daelke, Member at Large – Contact Kari